-A balance transfer APR is the interest rate an issuer charges on debts moved to a credit card from another loan or credit card.
+A balance transfer APR is the interest rate an issuer charges on debts moved to a credit card from another loan or card.
 Many balance transfer offers include an introductory 0% APR that lasts for a specified number of months, usually 6 to 21 months.

-When comparing balance transfer credit cards, it’s important to look at more than just the introductory balance transfer APR.
+So, when comparing balance transfer credit cards, it’s important to look at more than just the introductory balance transfer APR.
 Applicants should also consider the card’s regular APR, along with its transfer fee and annual fee.
 It’s important to consider how long it will take to repay the transferred debt, too.